 - How do I make sure I stay on track during treatment?

-- Can I see a virtual tour of the clinic, before committing?
+- How do I arrange to see inside the clinic, before admitting?

 - When do I get to start taking part in the therapeutic help inside the clinic?

-Does Covid-19 Affect My Rehab Treatment?
+How Does Covid-19 Affect Rehab Centres?

 Options Beyond Rehab

 Most locations hold local Alcoholics Anonymous or Narcotics Anonymous meetings which can assist in the mutual aid and social elements of recovery.

 For most at the start of the recovery journey though, detox options are a very real need, and not something that can be obtained without more specialist help.